Musique

 (USA)

-shows once again his good work in the ambient and contemporary
+once again his good work in the ambient and contemporary musical

-musical universe.
-He himself explains this album as the 15th.
+universe.
+He himself explains this album as the 15th. chapter of

-chapter of what he calls "Computer Acoustic Music".
+what he calls "Computer Acoustic Music".
+The remarkable

-The remarkable combination of electronic textures with orchestral
+combination of electronic textures with orchestral passages the

-passages the artist realizes results in a successful creation
+artist realizes results in a successful creation wrapped in sophisticated

 Mireille Aubert, Amazing